PrestaShop/docs/src/content/1.7/themes/getting-started/theme-organization.md

 - Each theme is made of template files (.tpl), image files (.jpg, .png and such), one or more CSS files (.css), and usually JavaScript files (.js).
 - Each theme has a preview.png image file in its folder, enabling the shop-owner to see what the theme looks like directly from the back office, and select the theme appropriately.

-The best way to learn how to create a theme for PrestaShop 1.7 is to dive into the StarterTheme.
+The best way to learn how to create a theme for PrestaShop 1.7 is to dive into the Classic Theme.

 Here is its organization, which is explained further below.